 - Even if you use non-USDA covered species (such as mice or rats) you will be required to place your animals into pain/distress categories. - A simple yet useful definition of a painful or distressful procedure on an animal is this: - "A procedure that would cause pain or distress in a human."

 Endpoint Criteria

-- The criteria used for intervention in research studies to prevent unnecessary pain and distress are called "endpoint criteria" because they describe when it is time to: - Euthanize an animal to prevent suffering.
+- studies to prevent unnecessary pain and distress are called "endpoint criteria" because they describe when it is time to:

+Euthanize an animal to prevent suffering.

-Discontinue a painful procedure.
+- Discontinue a painful procedure.

-Remove an animal from a study.
+- Remove an animal from a study.

 Endpoint Criteria